Virtually all parents have experienced the terror of looking up from what they were doing only to realize their child has wandered off.

 Your pulse races, your heart pounds and you can't relax until your child is back in sight.
 As children grow up, they learn to stay put - or at least let you know where they're going - and your fears fade.

-However, if you become a caregiver for a parent, grandparent or other loved one with dementia, you may find yourself having the same fear if your loved one begins to exhibit a concerning symptom of dementia - getting lost or wandering.
+However, if you become a caregiver for a parent, grandparent or other elderly loved one with dementia, you may find yourself having the same fear if your loved one begins to exhibit a concerning symptom of dementia - getting lost or wandering.

-The Alzheimer's Association says six out of 10 people with Alzheimer's experience episodes of wandering.
+The Alzheimer's Association says six out of 10 elderly people with Alzheimer's experience episodes of wandering.
 The behavior can take many forms, from leaving the house without telling anyone to leaving and then becoming too disoriented to find their way home.
-Wandering can also occur at night, when a person with Alzheimer's gets out of bed and wanders inside the house - or more concerning, goes outdoors - in the dark.
+Wandering can also occur at night, when a senior person with Alzheimer's gets out of bed and wanders inside the house - or more concerning, goes outdoors - in the dark.

 Why wandering occurs